 What happens when you stretch?

-The improved flexibility from a stretching program is due to:
+Flexibility improvements seen from a stretching program are due to:

 1) Neurological Changes